itzethanus/raspberrypi-nordvpn-gateway/README.en.md

 - Keep secrets in `/etc/nordvpn-gateway.env` (MQTT user/pass, etc.).
 - Consider logrotate for `/var/log/nordvpn-gateway.log`.

+## Acknowledgments
+The project is written and maintained by @Howard0000.
+An AI assistant helped simplify explanations, tidy up the README, and polish scripts.
+All suggestions were manually reviewed before inclusion, and all configuration and testing were done by me.

 ## 📝 License
 MIT — see `LICENSE`.